Wei Shuo

-Wei Shuo (衛鑠 (卫铄, Wèi Shuò), 272–349), courtesy name Mouyi (茂猗), sobriquet He'nan (和南), commonly addressed just as Lady Wei (衛夫人), was a Chinese calligrapher of Eastern Jin, who established consequential rules about the regular script.
-Her famous disciple was Wang Xizhi.
+Wei Shuo (衛鑠 (卫铄, Wèi Shuò), 272–349 CE), courtesy name Mouyi (茂猗), sobriquet He'nan (和南), commonly addressed just as Lady Wei (衛夫人), who lived during the Eastern Jin, was one of the most famous of all Chinese calligraphers in history.
+She was a pioneer, who established new rules that developed the regular script.
+As a teacher, her most notable disciple was Wang Xizhi.

 Biography

 Born in modern Xia, Shanxi, Wei was the daughter of Wei Zhan (衛展) or the daughter or younger sister of Wei Heng (衛恆).
+She came from a family well-known for their skill in literature and calligraphy, and her uncle and cousin were also talented calligraphers.

 Wei was married to Li Ju (李矩, not to be confused with the Jin general of the same name, Li Ju), the Governor of Ding Prefecture.
 Wei and Li had Li Chong (李充), also a calligrapher and a Palace Secretarial Attendant (中書侍郎).
-She was taught the style that Zhong Yao taught, however, Wei's style is narrower than Zhong's wider style.
-Wei's The Picture of Ink Brush (筆陣圖) describes the Seven Powers (七勢) that later became the famous Eight Principles of Yong.
+She may have been taught the style that Zhong Yao used; however, judging from comments describing her style as thin, Wei's style may have been more narrow than Zhong's wider style.

+After her time studying the famous works of classic calligraphers, she began developing her own style, that focused on mimicking the shapes and motions found in nature, creating work of grace and vigour that became the benchmark for calligraphy from then onwards.
+She wrote a monumentally influential treatise on her theories of calligraphy; Wei's The Picture of Ink Brush (筆陣圖) describes the Seven Powers (七勢) that later became the famous Eight Principles of Yong.
+She famously compared calligraphy to war: the paper to a battlefield, the brush to a weapon and the ink to ammunition.